xiaoyifang/goldendict-ng/website/docs/ui_fulltextsearch.md

 Search modes

 * "Default" — This follows the [xapian search syntax](https://xapian.org/docs/queryparser.html).
-Note that phrase searching and NEAR operator needs `Enable index with positional information` enabled at settings.
 * "Plain text" - mode like "Whole words" but every word in search line can be treated as word fragment.
 * "Wildcards" - the search line contains a Unix-like template.
 Such template can contain wildcard symbols `?` (matches any one character), `*` (matches any character number) or ranges of characters `[...]` To find characters `?`, `*`, `[` and `]` it should be escaped by backslash like `\?`, `\*`, `\[`, `\]`.